Scotten School is a wonderful place

 Mrs. Schug's TK and Kindergarteners are having fun catching snowflakes on their tongues.
 On another day they're off on a field trip to the Wild and Scenic Film Festival.
 Go To Top of Page

 2019 Bird Club brings lots of knowledge and fun projects to the Scotten students.
 Mrs. Netherwood and guest speaker Mr. Jim, from the Autobahn Society, teach the kids about foods and habitats of our beautiful local birds.
 Here they are making Suet bird feeders that Mr. Jim has prepared and brought in for them to make.
+Lots of bird watching is happening.

 Mrs. Philipps 2nd Grade Class each year works on a week long writing project.